 The team’s primary rivals are its NFC East opponents: the Dallas Cowboys, Philadelphia Eagles, and New York Giants.
 Washington won the NFC East in 2020 despite having a losing record of 7-9.
 They became the first team in NFL history to make the playoffs after starting a season 2-7.
 The team lost its Wild Card game, though, meaning Washington still seeks its first playoff game victory since 2005.

 Owner Dan Snyder has been especially eager to get the team involved in sports betting, including lobbying lawmakers in both Virginia and Maryland.
-As the NFL and many of its franchises continue to explore sports betting partnerships, it is clear the Washington Football Team will remain involved in sports betting in the coming years.
+As the NFL and many of its franchises continue to explore sports betting partnerships, it is clear that Washington will remain involved in sports betting in the coming years.

 With the expansion of sports betting in America, more professional teams have become involved in the burgeoning industry.
 And the Washington franchise has already made clear its interest in doing so as well.
-In fact, it already has.
-Meanwhile, the Washington Football Team has already partnered with one online sport betting operator, making the prospect of the team offering online betting in Maryland all the more likely.
+The Commanders have already partnered with one online sports betting operator, making the prospect of the team offering online betting in Maryland all the more likely.

+It’s coming.
 Maryland voters approved a referendum to authorize sports betting in November 2020.
 In April 2021, lawmakers passed a bill that legalized sports betting in the state.
-Maryland sports betting will become legal starting July 1, 2021, and the state’s first seven online sportsbooks launched on Nov.
+Maryland sports betting became legal starting July 1, 2021, and the state’s first seven online sportsbooks launched on Nov.
 23, 2022.

-That means FedExField is eligible to receive a sports betting license.
-Does this mean there will be a full-fledged retail sportsbook at the stadium?
+FedExField and its sportsbook partner, Fanatics, have received official approval for a sports betting license.
+So, how soon will a full-fledged retail sportsbook be available at the stadium?
 That remains to be seen.

 The NFL initially did not permit teams to have betting windows or kiosks at their stadiums such as those found in typical sportsbooks.
 In 2020, the NFL began allowing stadiums in states where sports betting was legal to have “mobile betting lounges” inside the stadiums.
 Allegiant Stadium, home of the Las Vegas Raiders, was the first NFL venue to include such a betting lounge.